 Getting started with penny stocks, sidestepping the common pitfalls, and finding the best investments, are all much easier than most people realize.
-In fact, if you can open an online bank account, you can just as easily be up and running trading low-priced shares.
+In fact, if you can open an online bank account, you can just as easily trade low-priced shares.

 Before You Begin

 Most investors are anxious to get their money into the markets.
 They want a few hundred dollars to start changing their life.
-With that attitude (which is exactly what mine was like when I got started, which resulted in losing 100% within two weeks), you might be heading towards failure.
+With that attitude, you might be heading toward failure.

 You do not need fancy software, the best broker tools, or the latest apps.
 You need a pencil and a piece of paper.
 Paper Trading, instead of jumping in before you can demonstrate (theoretical) profits, is and will be the single best decision you will ever make in penny stocks.